Buying an air purifier can be tricky.

 Another problem with thin filters is they become clogged much more quickly.
 They have much less filter media.
 This means you will need to replace them more often.

-You will want a true HEPA filter.
+You will want a real HEPA filter.
 This is because the higher the efficiency of the filter the better it does in removing the smaller sized particles.
 You also want good seals in the air purifier to prevent air leakage.
 Otherwise the air purifier will only filter part of the air.

 4. The more filter media the air purifier has, the longer it will last and the better it will perform.